-Analysis of the child by the subject teacher and SENCo involving their previous progress and attainment, or behaviour and the individual child's development compared to their peers and national data.
-Parents /carers will be asked for their views and experiences and outside agencies may also be involved.
+Analysis of the child by the subject teacher and SENCo involving their previous progress, attainment and behaviour and the individual child's development compared to their peers and national data.
+Parents /carers will be asked for their views and experiences and outside agencies if they are involved.